FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

     validate_fraction(bytes[21], 32, "Leaf fraction")?;
     let change_counter = crate::try_parse_u32(&bytes[24..28])
     	.map_err(|msg| Error::InvalidChangeCounter(msg))?;
     // since parsing a u32 would indicate a much larger error
     // than this value just being invalid, we will still
     // return early if this fails
-   let raw_size = crate::try_parse_u32(&bytes[28..32])?;
+    let database_size = crate::try_parse_u32(&bytes[28..32])
+        // Passing NonZeroU32::new to map will get us a Result<Option<NonZeroU32>> .map(NonZeroU32::new)
-   // this constructor will return an Option
+        // Ok will convert the outer Result to an Option<Option<NonZeroU32>> .ok()
-   // for us already!
-   let database_size = NonZeroU32::new(raw_size);
+        // Lastly flatten, will automatically reduce this to Option<NonZeroU32>
+        // So if we encounter Some(None) we would get None while Some(Some(NonZeroU32))
+        // would become Some(NonZeroU32) which is exactly what we want!
+        .flatten();
    Ok(DatabaseHeader {
         page_size,
         write_version,